 Mums, commonly known as chrysanthemums, are trendy, and for a good reason.
-The plants continue to bloom well into the fall, and as the season progresses, their containers appear for sale all over.
+The plants continue to bloom well into the fall, and their containers appear for sale all over as the season progresses.

-Learn more about growing chrysanthemums in pots by reading on.
+Learn more about how to grow chrysanthemums in containers by reading on.

 History & Origin Of Chrysanthemums

-The flower was then adopted by the Japanese, who was so enamoured of it that they elevated it to the position of royalty.
+The flower was then adopted by the Japanese, who were so enamoured of it that they elevated it to royalty.
 The chrysanthemum appears on the Emperor's official seal and crest.

 In the 17th century, the chrysanthemum was introduced to European culture.
 The flower took on a very different significance in other European nations, where it became a representation of death and was used at funerals and burials.

 Greek words chrysos, which means gold, and anthemon, which means flower, were used by a Swedish botanist to give the chrysanthemum its name.
 The etymology stems from its Asian ancestry.

 Chrysanthemum is translated as “gold flower” in both Chinese and Japanese.
 The flower's symbolism does not traverse cultural boundaries, but its name does.